tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 ##### Framework-based

 Next up is the framework-based approach to writing components.
-I'm personally a big fan of MVC in app development, but when it comes to writing UI components, however, there's one thing I get annoyed with often &mdash; if you do it the "framework" way, it's less reusable by definition.
+I&#8217;m personally a big fan of MVC in app development.
+But, when it comes to writing UI components, there&#8217;s one thing I get annoyed with often &mdash; if you do it the "framework" way, it&#8217;s less reusable by definition.

-Here's an example:
+Here&#8217;s an example:

 {% highlight javascript %}
 var ToggleView = Backbone.View.extend({